wimpunk/purple-oauth-twitterstatus/README.md

 You should copy the access_token and access_token_secret to a file named token.
 On the next check the testprogram will use those tokens to connect to twitter.

+# todo

+* merge the content of the website with this file
+* change the website on twitter
+* verify the use of the plugin name